digital-work-lab/open-source-project/slides/05-best_practice.md

 <!-- Note: the branching strategy is part of the best-practice session because it is useful when students have already thought about how to organize tasks.
 In the Git session, it would be too early in the group formation process. -->

-When tasks are distributed, and you work alone, work in local non-shared branches (e.g., ``api_retrieval``):

-- Rebase on (parent) feature branch to keep your branch "up-to-date" (``git rebase unpaywall_search``)
-- Once the branch is online, use merge commits

-Merging into a target branch, i.e., your shared feature branch:
+Optional: Merging into a target branch, i.e., your shared feature branch:

 - Squash if you have worked on a single coherent task, which should be combined in a single commit
 - Rebase if you would like to preserve a simple linear history
 - Merge commit otherwise

+Optional: When tasks are distributed, and you work alone, work in local non-shared branches (e.g., ``api_retrieval``):

+- Rebase on (parent) feature branch to keep your branch "up-to-date" (``git rebase unpaywall_search``)
+- Once the branch is online, use merge commits

 ---